Want to be a kick ass parent?

 A child and a mother (and father) are born at exactly the same moment – the moment at which we begin an incredible, scary, joyful, heart wrenching and life-affirming journey together.

-Here are 43 ways to be brave (or kick ass) as a parent today – some of which may go against the grain of what your child (or you!) thinks they want – but ultimately, (I believe anyway!), your child will thank you for.
+Here are 43 ways to be a kick ass parent – some of which may go against what your child (or you!) thinks they want – but ultimately, (I believe anyway!), your child will thank you for.

 You’re a great parent.
 I believe in you.
 And I just know you can kick ass.